JuliaDiff/TaylorSeries.jl/paper/paper.md

 ## Hermite polynomials
 As a first example we describe how to generate the [Hermite polynomials][@HermitePols_wikipedia] ("physicist's" version) up to a given maximum order.
 Firstly we directly exploit the recurrence relation satisfied by the polynomials.
+The output of the last command is displayed in Figure 1.

 ```julia
 julia> using TaylorSeries